om-raskar291/om-raskar291/README.md

 ## 🚀 About Me

 - Working in the Banking domain as part of the SBI project
-- Experienced in data handling, log analysis, root cause analysis, and problem-solving
+- Experienced in data analysis, log analysis, root cause analysis, and problem-solving
 - Skilled in Python, SQL, Python File Handling, and Python Database Connectivity (MongoDB)
 - Hands-on experience building Machine Learning and Time Series Forecasting models
 - Currently exploring Deep Learning, Artificial Intelligence, and MLOps